 - Infection and inflammation of the membranes and fluid surrounding your brain and spinal cord (meningitis)

 - Psychiatric problems, such as delirium, hallucinations and paranoid psychosis

-With prompt treatment, nearly all people in industrialized nations recover from typhoid fever.
+With quick treatment, nearly all people in industrialized nations recover from typhoid fever.
 Without treatment, some people may not survive complications of the disease.

-In many developing nations, the public health goals that can help prevent and control typhoid fever — safe drinking water, improved sanitation and adequate medical care — may be difficult to achieve.
-For that reason, some experts believe that vaccinating high-risk populations is the best way to control typhoid fever.
+Safe drinking water, improved sanitation and adequate medical care can help prevent and control typhoid fever.
+Unfortunately, in many developing nations, these may be difficult to achieve.
+For this reason, some experts believe that vaccines are the best way to control typhoid fever.

-A vaccine is recommended if you live in or you're traveling to areas where the risk of getting typhoid fever is high.
+A vaccine is recommended if you live in or are traveling to areas where the risk of getting typhoid fever is high.

 Two vaccines are available.

-- One is injected in a single dose at least one week before travel.
+- One is given as a single shot at least one week before travel.

 - One is given orally in four capsules, with one capsule to be taken every other day.

 Neither vaccine is 100% effective.
 Both require repeat immunizations because their effectiveness wears off over time.